Baby Tooth Survey: Background

-According to Irish scientist Kathleen Lonsdale, in the mid-1950s it was known that strontium-90 is taken up particularly easily by children, that it causes bone tumors, and that, according to the British and American official reports, "some children in both countries have already accumulated a measurable amount of radioactive strontium in their bodies."
+According to Irish scientist Kathleen Lonsdale, in the mid-1950s it was known that strontium-90 is taken up particularly easily by children due to their growing bones.
+It was recognized that strontium-90 can cause bone tumors, and according to the British and American official reports, "some children in both countries have already accumulated a measurable amount of radioactive strontium in their bodies."